DedulkoN/CryptoLibrary/README.md

 ## English
-Class library that implements string encryption/hashing according to the selected algorithm
+Class library that implements string encryption/hashing according to the selected algorithm.

 ### Simple algorithms

 The ClassCaesar class implements the Modified Caesar algorithm
 The ClassReserve class implements the string writeback algorithm
 The ClassTransposition class implements the simple permutation algorithm
+The ClassPair class implements the pairwise permutation algorithm

 ### Symmetric algorithms